marcelo-gs/marcelo-gs/README.md

 ## 🌱 I’m currently learning ...
-My focus nowadays is learning [Python](https://www.python.org/) because it's a language that makes me happy ⚡ But... [.NET](https://dotnet.microsoft.com/) is a language that is in my daily life.
+My focus nowadays is learning [Python](https://www.python.org/) because it's a language that makes me happy ⚡ But [.NET](https://dotnet.microsoft.com/) is a language that is in my daily life.

 ## Find me on web